ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Animation.rst

         NumberAnimation { easing.type: Easing.OutElastic; easing.amplitude: 3.0; easing.period: 2.0; duration: 300 }
     }

-.. rubric:: Wiggly Text
-   :name: wiggly-text

 *Wiggly Text* demonstrates using more complex behaviors to animate and wiggle some text around as you drag it.
 It does this by assigning a complex binding to each letter:

 .. code:: qml